ANSONCYYY/omphalOS/README.md

 The claims, then, are intentionally narrow:

 1. Integrity: a completed run directory can be checked against its manifest.
-If the fingerprints do not match, the package has changed.
+(To wit, if the fingerprints do not match, the package has changed.)
 2. Comparability: two runs can be compared at the level of declared outputs, so disagreement can be located rather than narrated.
 3. Controlled distribution: a publishability scan surfaces common disclosure hazards before a package leaves its originating context.